-- Homework will be handed in electronically.
-Please try to avoid handing in low-quality photographs of hand-written work.
+- Homework is handed in electronically.
+Please do not hand in photographs of handwritten work.
 The preferred option is to typeset your homework.
 It is easy to do and you need to do it anyway as a practicing scientist.
-A LaTeX template file with some relevant examples is provided here.
-If you need help getting set up or have any other questions please email me. - To hand in your homework, please submit a pdf file through the course's canvas website, (at canvas.ucsd.edu) under the appropriate assignment, hwnm (where nm are the decimal digits of the assignment number).
+A LaTeX template file with some examples is provided here.
+If you need help getting set up or have any other questions please email me. - To hand in your homework, please submit a pdf file through the course's canvas website (at canvas.ucsd.edu) under the appropriate assignment, hwnm (where nm are the decimal digits of the assignment number).
+If you don't find a place to submit the current homework, it means I forgot to create the assignment in Canvas and you should send me a gentle reminder by email.